iankurgarg/CSC591-FSS-Fall-2017/HW5/Readme.md

 `python src/Contrasts.py data/auto.csv`

+<b>Note:</b> For updating any parameters for the trees or statistical tests, please take a look at the `../HW1/Config.py`.
+It defines the various parameters used by various parts of the code. <br />
+The nomenclature of such parameters has been kept same as the original lua code.

 Replace the path of the test file as requried <br />
 It uses some source files from HW1, HW2, HW3 and HW4.
 Those paths have been included wherever required<br />
 To ensure that it always runs, please run it from this (/HW5/) directory (using the same command above)<br />